Bill O'Reilly sued for defamation by one of his accusers

 "Knowing Ms. Bernstein and O'Reilly's other victims are afraid to speak out because he and Fox forced them to sign non-disclosure agreements, O'Reilly and Fox have made false and disparaging claims," Mullin said in a statement.
 "They should release all victims from their NDAs and let the truth out.
 It is cowardly to publicly attack these women knowing they have been subjected to contractual provisions requiring absolute silence."

-A Fox News spokesperson and representative for O'Reilly did not respond to a request for comment.
+Frederic S. Newman, an attorney for O'Reilly, said in a statement that the lawsuit "has absolutely no merit."
+A Fox News spokesperson did not respond to a request for comment.

 Related: How much has Bill O'Reilly's star power faded?